Geethika-tech/Solum-Web-Developer-Test/C/login-page/README.md

 Responsive Design
 Uses CSS Flexbox and media queries for smooth resizing.

-Layout and font sizes automatically adapt for smaller screens (< 400px).
+Layout and font sizes automatically adapt for large, medium and smaller screens.

 ## Features